Croupier (film): Production

 Croupier was commissioned by FilmFour and had a budget of £3 million.

+The Golden Lion casino within the film was located on Bryanston Street, in Marylebone, London.

 Reception

 Croupier received a muted response upon its initial release in Britain.
 It was not until its release in the United States that it received widespread critical praise.

-The review aggregator website Rotten Tomatoes gave Croupier a 95% positive rating based on 58 reviews, with an average rating of 7.6/10.
+On Rotten Tomatoes, the film has a 95% positive rating based on 59 reviews, with an average rating of 7.40 out of 10.
 The website's critical consensus reads, "The writer slumming for human truths and real experience is a common enough story, but this cool-headed and slick thriller provides a gut-churningly compelling backdrop to a look at our darker sides."
 On Metacritic, the film has a weighted average score of 75 out of 100, based on 28 critics, indicating "generally favorable reviews".

-Roger Ebert gave the film three stars, remarking that the point of the film was not the plot, but the atmosphere and characterization.
+Roger Ebert gave the film three stars out of four, remarking that the point of the film was not the plot, but the atmosphere and characterisation.
 He also lauded the realistic depiction of the casino itself.
-Stephen Holden in The New York Times called the movie, "a breezy meditation on life as a game of chance".
+Stephen Holden in The New York Times called the movie, "a breezy meditation on life as a game of chance."

 The film grossed $7,075,068 at the box office.

+The film was ineligible for Academy Award nomination as it had previously had a brief theatrical release in Singapore in 1998.
+Marketing strategist Mike Kaplan successfully lobbied the academy to grant the film a waiver, but after it was discovered the film has aired on Dutch television it was disqualified.